How To Hike Devils Bridge Trail In Sedona, Arizona

 The narrowest section of Devils Bridge

-As you walk out onto the constantly narrowing Devils Bridge, you will become more acutely aware of the significant drop offs to both sides.
-Devils Bridge is 50 feet long but it’s only 6 feet wide at its narrowest point in the center.
+As we walked out onto the constantly narrowing bridge, we became even more acutely aware of the significant drop-offs to both sides.
+Devils Bridge is 50 feet long but it’s only 6 feet wide at its narrowest point in the center, so it definitely gets the heart rate up.

-The worst part isn’t how narrow the bridge is or how far the drop is, but how long it takes to actually reach the photo spot in the middle with everyone impatiently watching and waiting!
+The worst part for us wasn’t how narrow the bridge was or how far the drop was, it was how long it takes to actually reach the photo spot in the middle with everyone impatiently watching and waiting!

 10. Quickly Snap Loads Of Photos